Table of contents

 Celebration of Disability Sports Activities

+Over the weekend, my son enjoyed spending some quality time with his dad.
+They went to the cinema to watch Aladdin, which they both found funny.
+My partner and I also watched Aladdin at the cinema, but on different days.
 As my son was bonding with his dad, my partner and I attended the Celebration of Disability Sports Activities at Riverside Square in Bedford.
-The sun was beaming, and it was a lovely day to honour inclusive sports.
+The sun was beaming in Bedford, and it was a lovely day to honour inclusive sports.

 My son attends swimming lessons that are catered for children/young people on the autism spectrum.
 Over the years, I have been keen on finding out more about disability sports and sports for people with learning disabilities.